ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/aks.md

 ```

 > [!NOTE]
-> Once again if you did not set your `random_id` to `[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]` during deployment, then you will have to edit the above line to use the actual name of your deployed resource group and AKS cluster.
+> Once again if your resource group is not the default name of `arm-aks-demo-rg-[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]`, then you will have to edit the above line to use the actual name of your deployed resource group and AKS cluster.

 Deploy the service using `kubectl`